-The Institute of Polish Language of the Polish Academy of Sciences was founded on 1st October 1973.
+The Institute of Polish Language of the Polish Academy of Sciences was founded on the 1st October 1973.
 From the beginning, its main headquarters was Kraków (and until 1999 the building at Straszewskiego 27).
-The Institute has employed scholars of Polish studies specializing in dialectology, onomastics, history and descriptive grammar of Polish language, new Polish vocabulary, and other language phenomena related to the development of contemporary Polish language.
-The staff of the newly founded Institute originated in large part from the existing linguistic units of the Academy: the Institute of Polish Language in Kraków, the Department of Linguistics in Warsaw and the Laboratory of Applied Linguistics in Poznań.
-The following departments and laboratories were operating in the first years since the foundation of the Institute:
+The Institute employed scholars of Polish studies specializing in dialectology, onomastics, history and descriptive grammar of the Polish language, new Polish vocabulary, and other language phenomena related to the development of contemporary Polish language.
+The staff of the newly founded Institute were mostly drawn from the existing linguistic units of the Academy: the Department of Polish Language in Kraków, the Department of Linguistics in Warsaw and the Laboratory of Applied Linguistics in Poznań.
+The following departments and laboratories were established in the few years that followed the foundation of the Institute:

 - Department of Contemporary Polish Language:

 - Contemporary Polish Grammar Unit,